 How to Improve Your Core Web Vitals (Any CMS)

-Track progress with Google Analytics Web Vitals or Chrome’s Web Vitals extension.
+- Track progress: Use Google PageSpeed Insights or the Web Vitals extension.

 Key Takeaways

-WordPress ranks last (44.34%), showing limited improvement month to month.
+- WordPress ranks last (44.34%), showing the smallest monthly improvement.

-Joomla showed the biggest growth, but still sits near the bottom.
+- Joomla showed the biggest growth, even though it remains near the bottom.

-CMS choice doesn’t directly impact SEO rankings—but better CWV = better UX & conversions.
+- CMS choice isn’t a direct SEO factor, but better CWV = better UX & conversions.

 FAQs (People Also Ask)